The Last Vampire Queen

 TRIGGER WARNINGS:

-This book contains explicit sexual content (including all the fun words), profanity, violence, blood and gore, death and the emotional aftermath of losing someone, past trauma (including implied sexual assault), teen pregnancy and adoption, and alcohol consumption
+This series contains explicit sexual content (including all the fun words), profanity, violence, blood and gore, death and the emotional aftermath of losing someone, past trauma (including implied sexual assault), teen pregnancy and adoption, and alcohol consumption.

 The book contains quite a few explicit scenes depicting intimate encounters between the FMC, Sophie, and her consorts.
 While the book is undeniably spicy, the sexual content is not the sole focus of the story, which also heavily features elements of action, suspense, fantasy, and mythology.
 The intimate scenes serve to develop the relationships between the characters and are interwoven with the larger story and mythos of the world.